Blackwater Integrated College: History and future proposals

 In 2019 Blackwater was one of 22 school with sustainability issues with too few pupils to remain financially viable.
 The centre of school population is closer to Belfast, and additional capacity is needed to support students who failed to get a place at Lagan College.

 A period of consultation on the school's future ended 3 June 2021.
-With the support of the college, a new integrated college with an admission number of 100 will be opened on a different site Mid Down Integrated College on 1 September 2023 and Blackwater Integrated College will close on or shortly after 31 August 2023.
+With the support of the college, a new integrated college with an admission number of 100 was planned to open on a different site Mid Down Integrated College on 1 September 2023 and Blackwater Integrated College will close on or shortly after 31 August 2023.
+This was not met due to no site being allocated.
+A new date has not been proposed yet.

 Academics

 The school is small so a single child can distort the statistic.
 It fares well in inspections, and its year 12 results were above average for two of the last three reported years.